76 Best Sunroom Ideas

 Of course, lush potted plants will definitely help your airy kitchen feel like a large sunroom.
 If you fancy yourself a chef, try growing culinary herbs alongside decorative plants.

-4. Sunroom Living Room
+4. Cozy Living Space

 You can do anything you like with a sunroom addition, though the vast majority of homeowners use this space as a formal living or sitting room.
 It’s important to implement sunroom design ideas that highlight the room’s outdoor views while still encouraging conversation within.